mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 CommonJS globals like `require` and standard JavaScript globals such as `Array` and `Math`.

-__Jetpack Chrome Module__: A CommonJS module which requires full access to the Mozilla platform (e.g., `Components.classes`) to function properly.
-It also has access to all Jetpack Globals.

-__Privileged Jetpack Module__: Synonym for Jetpack Chrome Module.

 <span class="aside">
 For more information on Low-Level Jetpack API Modules, see the [LLJAPI Best Practices] appendix.
 </span>

-__Low-Level Jetpack API Module__: A Jetpack Chrome Module with the following properties:
+__Low-Level Jetpack API Module__: A module with the following properties:

+  * Has "chrome" access to the Mozilla platform (e.g. `Components.classes`) and all Jetpack Globals.
   * Is reloadable without leaking memory.
   * Logs full exception tracebacks originating from client-provided callbacks (i.e., does not allow the exceptions to propagate into